TennisGoTennisGo

 What is padel and how is it different from tennis?

 Padel is a doubles racket sport on a smaller enclosed court.
 It uses tennis-style scoring, but the serve is underhand and walls are part of the rally after the ball bounces.
 Tennis has more open space and singles play.
 Padel usually feels easier to start because rallies last sooner.
+In practice, beginners get live points sooner but must learn to think with a partner.
+Padel rewards position, lobs, net timing, and reading the glass as much as clean contact.
+Tennis experience helps, but a big tennis swing can get in the way.
+If you are choosing a first racket sport for a group of four, padel is often the friendlier door.

 Is padel hard to learn?